microsoft/mona-saas/README.md

 All other dependencies are automatically satisfied using [Nuget](https://docs.microsoft.com/nuget/what-is-nuget) during the Mona SaaS setup process.
 For more information on Mona SaaS' dependencies, [check out our dependency graph](https://github.com/microsoft/mona-saas/network/dependencies).

 ## Who supports Mona SaaS?

-> ⚠ __WARNING__ | Mona SaaS is currently in private preview.
-We do not yet recommend it for production scenarios.

 Please see [our support docs](SUPPORT.md) for more information.